canonical/spark-client-snap/docs/how-to/h-deploy-spark-history-server.md

 Since Spark History server will be managed by Juju, make sure that:
 * you have a Juju client (e.g. via a [SNAP](https://snapcraft.io/juju)) installed in your local machine
 * you are able to connect to a juju controller running on K8s.
-* you have read-write permissions (therefore you have a access key and access secret) to a S3-compatible object storage (e.g. MinIO)
+* you have read-write permissions (therefore you have an access key, access secret and the s3 endpoint) to a S3-compatible object storage

-To see how to setup a Juju controller on K8s and the juju client, you can refer to existing tutorials and documentation, e.g. [here](https://juju.is/docs/olm/get-started-with-juju).
+To see how to setup a Juju controller on K8s and the juju client, you can refer to existing tutorials and documentation, e.g. [here](https://juju.is/docs/olm/get-started-with-juju) for MicroK8s and [here](https://juju.is/docs/juju/amazon-elastic-kubernetes-service-(amazon-eks)) for AWS EKS.
+Also refer to the [How-To Setup K8s Cluster]() userguide to install S3-compatible object storage on MicroK8s (MinIO) or EKS (AWS S3).
+For other backends or K8s distributions other than MinIO on MicroK8s and S3 on EKS (e.g. Ceph, Charmed Kubernetes, GKE, etc), please refer to the documentation or your admin.

-To see how to setup MinIO on top of MicroK8s, please refer to [here](https://microk8s.io/docs/addon-minio).
-If you have a MicroK8s MinIO plugin enabled, use the following commands to obtain the access key, the access secret and the MinIO endpoint:

-* *access key*: `microk8s.kubectl get secret -n minio-operator microk8s-user-1 -o jsonpath='{.data.CONSOLE_ACCESS_KEY}' | base64 -d`
-* *secret key*: `microk8s.kubectl get secret -n minio-operator microk8s-user-1 -o jsonpath='{.data.CONSOLE_SECRET_KEY}' | base64 -d`
-* *MinIO endpoint*: `microk8s.kubectl get services -n minio-operator | grep minio | awk '{ print $3 }'`

-For other backends other than MinIO and microk8s (e.g. Ceph, AWS S3, Charmed Kubernetes, EKS, GKE, etc), please refer to the documentation or your admin to find out these information.

 ### Preparation